gabrielegilardi/SpaceDyn/README.md

-# SpaceDyn - A toolbox for space, mobile, and humanoid robotic systems
+# SpaceDyn - A toolbox for Space, Mobile, and Humanoid Robotic Systems

 This is a Python version of the [original Matlab code](http://www.astro.mech.tohoku.ac.jp/spacedyn/) from the Space Robotics Lab. at Tohoku University (Sendai, Japan).
 New functions useful for control and for humanoid robots have also been added.